Housing & Meal Plans

 Room Tour: The HILL

-Traditional residence halls include a lounge, kitchenette, and each floor has community bathrooms.
+Traditional residence halls feature a lounge, kitchenette, and each floor has community bathrooms.
 The HILL suites include a full kitchen, living room, and shared bathroom(s).
-Shared spaces are cleaned by Moravian University staff.
+Shared spaces are cleaned by Moravian University staff while students are responsible for cleaning their own bedrooms.

 Consider bringing: